-Rising temperatures mean we need to prepare ourselves for a future with less water in Utah’s rivers.
+Rising air temperatures mean we need to prepare now for a future with less water in Utah’s rivers.

-Regardless of what you believe about our climate, it is undeniable that Utah’s temperatures have risen dramatically over the last 30+ years.
+It is undeniable that Utah’s temperatures have risen dramatically over the last 30+ years.
 This temperature increase creates a cascade of impacts to Utah’s watersheds and will have major economic impacts on every Utah resident.
-We are at a crossroads—we can continue to ignore the effects of the changing climate or we can adapt to this new climate reality.
+We stand at a crossroads — we can continue to ignore the effects of the changing climate or we can adapt to this reality.

-Utah is woefully unprepared for the effects that warmer temperatures will have on virtually every part of the state’s economy—from healthcare to recreation.
-In fact, a study by NRDC ranked Utah as being one of the 7 least-prepared states for the challenges of the 21st Century.
-We can mitigate the damage, but only if we respond appropriately.
+Utah is unprepared for the effects that warmer temperatures are having on every watershed and every aspect of the state’s economy—from healthcare to recreation.
+A study by NRDC ranked Utah as one of the 7 least-prepared states for the challenges of the 21st Century.
+We can mitigate the damage, but only if we are proactive.

-Cities and towns across the American West owe much of their existence to snow—and Utah’s cities are no different: Over 80% of the Wasatch Front’s water comes from snowmelt.
-Increasing temperatures will result in more rain and less snow.
+Over 80% of the Wasatch Front’s water comes from snowmelt runoff.
+Increasing air temperatures will result in more rain and less snow.
 This, in turn, threatens our snowpack, which will have massive consequences on our ecosystems and economy.

-Climate models indicate there will be a 10-15% increase in precipitation levels with different projections between Southern and Northern Utah, but rising temperatures mean this will occur more frequently as rain—leading to less snow accumulation and an earlier snowmelt.
-Because the snowpack is instrumental in holding water and preventing loss through runoff, less snow and earlier melts could lead to droughts and shortages.
+Climate models indicate there may be a 5-15% increase in precipitation levels in Northern Utah, but rising temperatures mean this will occur more frequently as rain—leading to less snow accumulation and an earlier snowmelt.
+Because the snowpack is instrumental in holding water and preventing loss through runoff, less total snow and earlier snow melting could lead to droughts and shortages.

 An analysis of snowpack between 1979 and 2008 in both the Ben Lomond watershed and in the Oquirrh Mountains made some startling estimations.
 One study estimated there would be an 8 – 10% decrease in snow with each 1°C in warming of the air mass above the surface (the troposphere).